-The fact of the matter is - despite being a backbone of ad tech, use of personal data was holding the technology back due to lack of need to evolve.
-With the adoption of GDPR and growing public backlash against digital advertising playing dirty with the personal data - winds of changes are blowing harder than ever.
+The use of personal data held the technology back due to the adoption of the GDPR and growing public backlash against digital advertising playing dirty with the personal data - winds of changes are blowing harder than ever.
 Both Behavioral Targeting and Contextual Targeting are reasonable alternatives that can do the same job only better.

 While behavioral targeting involves user monitoring to a certain degree, it avoids involving user data for advertising purposes.
 Instead, it gathers information on user’s behavior on-site and based on its specific elements delivers relevant ad content.

 It is interesting to observe how GDPR forces changes in the Ad Tech landscape.
 Its adoption presents an exquisite challenge for the industry - how to study the target audiences effectively overstepping and bluntly watching them and grasping as much data out of them as possible?